bboc/s3-for-one/src/s3-for-one.md

 The full text of this guide is available as a web page at <https://s3-for-one.com>, and as an ebook for download, see <https://s3-for-one.com/downloads.html> for details.

 *S3 for One* builds on Sociocracy 3.0 (a.k.a.
 S3), a framework I created together with my friend James Priest.
 S3 contains more than 60 patterns for for collaboration in agile organizations.
 You can find out more about Sociocracy 3.0 at <https://sociocracy30.org/>.

 ## Simple Template for Documenting a Decisions and Experiments ##

 Tbd.

 ## An Example ##

-As an example to demonstrate what the application of *S3 for One* might look like, here’s the output of a session of  of picture forming and proposal shaping.
+As an example to demonstrate what the application of *S3 for One* might look like, here’s the output of a session of picture forming and proposal shaping.
 It illustrates how much detail can be created, and shows both a strategy with the corresponding proposal, and a simple proposal that does not require a strategy.

 ### Driver - Improving My Job Situation ###

 * I have been employed in a small organization for around 4 years now
 * I'm happy with the work and with my colleagues